Miquelon-Langlade: Geography

 Located in the Gulf of St. Lawrence, west of Newfoundland's Burin Peninsula, Miquelon-Langlade covers a total land area of 205 km2.
 It comprises three islands connected by tombolos: Le Cap in the north, Miquelon (Grand Miquelon) in the center, and Langlade (Petite Miquelon) in the south.

-A tombolo sandspit called La Dune connects Miquelon and Langlade, that formed in the 18th century that is 12 km long and 6 to 100 m wide.
+A tombolo sandspit called La Dune connects Miquelon and Langlade; it formed in the 18th century and is 12 km long and 6 to 100 m wide.
 In the eighteenth century it was still possible to sail a boat between Miquelon and Langlade, but by the end of that century La Dune had closed in to form an isthmus between the islands.

 The tombolo connecting Miquelon and Le Cap is 3 km long and in places less than 100 m wide.

 The island of Saint Pierre is across a treacherous and foggy 6 km strait that fishermen named "The Mouth of Hell" (La Gueule de L'Enfer) that has been the site of more than 600 shipwrecks.